asathoor/bootstrap_f16_skeleton/README.md

-# WordPress Theme Crash Course
+# WordPress Theme for Multimusen.dk

-This theme is a WordPress theme crash course.
-It's a skeleton for something, where you can develop your own design.
-Bootstrap is used as a rapid development boiler plate.
-Since Bootstrap depends on Jquery, the theme is ready for that too.
+In this branch the theme has been ported to my website Multimusen.dk.
+A few tweaks had to be made, for instance the media width in functions.php.
+Apart from that the code is more or less the same as the basic theme skeleton.

 ## The Loop